Learn more about our mission partners.

-Helping Hands is a ministry of First Presbyterian Church of Ocean Springs that reaches the needy in our church and neighborhood.
+Helping Hands is a ministry of the Care Team at FPCOS that reaches those in need in our church and neighborhood.
 Helping Hands provides financial, material and relational support to hurting people.
-Most importantly, we share and show people the gospel of Jesus Christ by inviting them to experience God’s love in our midst through worship and fellowship with our church family here at FPCOS.
+Most importantly, we share and show the gospel of Jesus Christ by inviting them to experience God’s love in our midst through worship and fellowship with our church family.

-The Lord Is My Help is a soup kitchen/food pantry in Ocean Springs that feeds over 200 people a day, with 75% of the meals they prepare being delivered to elderly, ill, indigent and disabled in our area.
+The Lord Is My Help is a soup kitchen/food pantry in Ocean Springs that feeds over 200 people a day, with 75% of the meals they prepare being delivered to those in our area who are elderly, ill, have a disability or are in need.
 Established in 1984, The Lord Is My Help now serves more than 5,200 meals per month and distributes an average of 400 emergency grocery bags per month from their Food Pantry to families in our area.

 Sue’s Home (Community Care Network)